Florida

 What to Expect

-Most days we return in late afternoon to our accommodations, and in the evening we arrange to go to a local restaurant.
-After dinner will be personal time at the hotel.
-The climate of this region is generally mild to seasonably warm with average February temperatures ranging from 76 F (25C) during the day to 60F (16C) at night.
+The climate of this region is generally mild to seasonably warm with average February temperatures ranging from 25°C (76° F) during the day to 16° C (60°F) at night.
 Temperatures will be higher from Miami southwards.

 Featured Wildlife